Deian Hopkin: Career

 Hopkin has published on Labour and press history and on the use of computers in history, and was co-founder of the Association for History and Computing and founding editor of Llafur, The Journal of Welsh People's History, of which he is now a vice-president.
 He is a member of the Higher Education Commission.

 He was a trustee of the Institute of Historical Research Development Trust, University of London, and was a member of the editorial advisory board of Times Higher Education.
 He is a judge of the annual Times Higher Awards.
 He has extensive broadcasting experience and was a member of the BBC General Advisory Council.

-Hopkin is a Fellow of the Royal Historical Society and the Royal Society of Arts and is a Freeman of the City of London, and a Liveryman and trustee of the Worshipful Company of Educators.
+Hopkin is a Fellow of the Royal Historical Society and the Royal Society of Arts and is a Freeman of the City of London, a Liveryman and trustee of the Worshipful Company of Educators and a Fellow of the Learned Society of Wales Learned Society of Wales.
 He has been elected an honorary Fellow of the University of Wales, Aberystwyth and of the University of Wales Trinity Saint David, has an honorary D.Litt. from Glamorgan University, an honorary LL.D. from McGill University, Montreal, Canada and an honorary D.Univ. from the Open University.